isaidnocookies/Threshodl-Wallet-Server/README.md

 The Threshodl Wallet Server.
-Written in Node.js using Typescript
+Written in Node.js using Typescript.